Skip to main content

 Sujeonggwa

-Sweet cinnamon punch made with ginger, cinnamon, and dried persimmons.
-Served cold as a traditional dessert drink.
+A sweet cinnamon punch of ginger, cinnamon, and dried persimmons, served cold as a dessert drink.

 otherCold